sidneyj475/Misc-Java-Projects/README.md

 # Misc-Java-Projects
-For Java projects that I feel aren't substantial enough to warrant a repo of their own.
+For various projects made in Java.
+From me just testing things, to small projects that I feel don't need their own repo.